shahinsalehiin/wcEazy-Free/readme.txt

 </li>
 	<li><strong>Does not require any coding:</strong> To activate and access the WordPress plugin wcEazy, it is not necessary to have any coding knowledge.
 Its set up and customizing process are very much user friendly.
 </li>
 	<li><strong>Saves cost and time:</strong> Installing one plugin you will get services of different plugins at a time as it provides huge features that can serve all WooCommerce related purposes.
-This amazing plugin increases your store’s sales and saves your money and time by creating the most flexible Woocommerce site in the most user friendly way.</li>
+This amazing plugin increases your store’s sales and saves your money and time by creating the most flexible WooCommerce site in the most user friendly way.</li>
 </ol>